-The employer-sponsored retirement plan system is helping over 150 million American workers get ready for retirement.
-Congress should protect the retirement system to allow future generations to prepare for retirement.
-We urge Congress to proceed with caution when considering any changes to the retirement system in order to avoid the risk and strong possibility of major unintended adverse consequences to the country and the financial and personal security of working Americans.
+The employer-sponsored retirement plan system is helping over 130 million American workers get ready for retirement.
+Congress should protect, support and expand the retirement system to allow future generations to prepare for retirement.
+We urge Congress to proceed with caution when considering any cutbacks to the tax incentives relating to the current retirement system in order to avoid the risk and strong possibility of major unintended adverse consequences to the country and the financial and personal security of working Americans.
 The effects of significant changes for individuals, employers and the system as a whole are simply too harmful and must be avoided.
+In addition, we encourage Congress and policymakers to take this opportunity to further strengthen and support the U.S. employer-sponsored retirement system.

-We look forward to working together to conduct tax reform in a way that does not jeopardize the retirement readiness of American workers.
+We look forward to working together to ensure that tax reform is enacted in a way that does not jeopardize the retirement readiness of American workers.